vscode-neovim/vscode-neovim/README.md

 For those who don't know [Neovim](https://neovim.io/) is the fork of VIM to allow greater VIM extensibility and embeddability.
 The extension is using full embedded neovim instance as backend (with the exception of the insert mode and window/buffer/file management), no more half-complete VIM emulation

-VSCodeVim has neovim integration but it doesn't use it for anything but ex-commands (e.g. commands like `:normal`) and relying for own emulated implementation for anything else.

 Please report any issues/suggestions to [vscode-neovim repository](https://github.com/asvetliakov/vscode-neovim)

 ## Installation

 -   Install [vscode-neovim](https://marketplace.visualstudio.com/items?itemName=asvetliakov.vscode-neovim) extension
+    -   Tip: You can install neovim-0.5.0-nightly separately for just vscode, outside of your system's package manager installation
 -   Install [Neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim) Required version **0.5.0 nightly** or greater
+-   Set neovim path in the extension settings and you're good to go.
+    -   **Important** you must specify full path to neovim, like `C:\Neovim\bin\nvim.exe` or `/usr/local/bin/nvim`.
+    -   **IMPORTANT 2:** the setting id is `vscode-neovim.neovimExecutablePaths.win32/linux/darwin`
 -   **Important!: If you already have big & custom `init.vim` i'd recommend to wrap existing settings & plugins with [`if !exists('g:vscode')`](#determining-if-running-in-vscode-in-your-initvim) check to prevent potential breakings and problems**.
 If you have any problems - try with empty `init.vim` first

-**Neovim 0.5+** is required.
+**Neovim 0.5+** is **required**.
 Any version lower than that won't work.
 Many linux distributions have an **old** version of neovim in their package repo - always check what version are you installing.

 If you get `Unable to init vscode-neovim: command 'type' already exists` message, try to uninstall other VSCode extensions, which register `type` command (i.e. [VSCodeVim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) or [Overtype](https://marketplace.visualstudio.com/items?itemName=adammaras.overtype)).